Skip to content

 • If you do not own an ASN, you can use the Cloudflare Customer ASN (AS13335).

-When customers supply their own ASN, Cloudflare prepends the main Cloudflare ASN (AS13335) to the BGP AS_PATH.
-For example, if the customer ASN is AS64496, anyone directly peering with Cloudflare sees the path as 13335 64496.
+As a part of your IP prefix onboarding process, you need to decide the ASN Cloudflare will use to announce your prefixes.
+If you supply your own ASN, Cloudflare prepends the main Cloudflare ASN (AS13335) to the BGP AS_PATH.
+For example, if your ASN is AS64496, anyone directly peering with Cloudflare sees the path as 13335 64496.

 If you do not have an ASN or do not want to bring your ASN to Cloudflare, you can use the Cloudflare Customer ASN (AS13335).